 In 1852, Frederick Douglass delivered one of his most riveting speeches “What to the Slave Is the Fourth of July?”
 The speech addressed the glaringly hypocrisy of there being a holiday to celebrate America’s “independence” when we were still a slave-holding country.

 Unfortunately, 169 years later, many of his words still ring true for Black Americans and other people of color in the US.
-This year has proven a truly bad one for Black Americans and all people of color.
-This year, a racist ousted President incited a violent insurrection and coup attempt by his seditionist cult on our Capitol that, included the waving of a Confederate flag in its inner sanctum.
-In addition, the Supreme Court majority are very clearly white supremacist leaning, partisan legal hacks, who are attempting to completely strip people of color of our voting rights.
-So I am focused more than ever on the fight for American Democracy that the Founding Fathers talked but never walked.
+These past few years have proven truly bad ones for Black Americans and all people of color.
+Last year, a racist ousted President incited a violent insurrection and coup attempt by his seditionist cult on our Capitol that, included the waving of a Confederate flag in its inner sanctum.
+That coup is ongoing and no one including Trump, the man who incited it, has been prosecuted which makes me question AG Merrick Garland’s loyalties.
+In addition, the Supreme Court majority are very clearly white supremacist-leaning, partisan legal hacks, who have waged judicial civil war on Americans.
+Making the worst decision since the 1857 Dred Scott decision by overturning Roe v Wade, SCOTUS are attempting to completely strip women, people of color, and the LGBQT community of all our rights, including voting rights.
+So I am focused more than ever on the American Democracy and equality that the Founding Fathers talked but never walked.

 Below in my yearly tradition, I am publishing Douglass’ original speech intertwined and updated with thoughts of my own.
 My updates to his speech are italicized and in pick then my own thoughts follow.